8 Easy Ways to Cut Your RV Travel Costs

 You’ll find your savings during this time extend to time saved on the road, lack of AC costs, finding joy in simple activities such as bundling up and reading your book, and so much more.
 To find a campground that’s open all year, click here.

 Discount RV camping memberships or loyalty programs can take your RVing to the next level with the opportunity to save on every trip.
-Because we love camping (and know you do too), and believe that all RV travelers should be able to spend more time doing what they love, we created the Value Kard Rewards program.
+Because we love camping (and know you do too), and believe that all RV travelers should be able to spend more time doing what they love, we created the KOA Rewards program.

-As a Value Kard Rewards camper, here are some of the deals you’ll have access to:
+As a KOA Rewards camper, here are some of the deals you’ll have access to:

-- 10% off daily registration rate at KOAs across North America
+- 10% off daily registration rate every KOA across North America

 - Reward point earning that can be used on future KOA stays

-- Free night of camping at the Value Kard Rewards Appreciation Weekend
+- Free night of camping during KOA Rewards Appreciation Weekend

 This merely skims the surface of the savings you’ll experience as a part of KOA Rewards.
 Avoid expensive RV resort memberships and invest in a flexible rewards program that works for you, learn more here.

 3. Shop around for fuel